Eddie the Eagle is utterly predictable. But that doesn’t mean you wouldn’t be thrilled by the triumphs of the

 Eddie the Eagle Synopsis

 Since young, Eddie Edward dreamed of competing in the Olympics.
 He comes close to representing Britain as a skier, but is dropped from the team for being uncouth.
 As determined as ever, Eddie quickly discovers another opportunity i.e. no ski jumper from Britain has contested in the Winter Olympics for 60 years, and so Eddie just needs to complete a 70-metre jump in order to qualify for entry.
 With great zest, Eddie then travels to Garmisch-Partenkirchen to train.
 His perseverance soon wins him the mentorship of American ex-champion jumper, Bronson Peary.

 I didn’t know what to expect from this.
 Not only am I unfamiliar with winter sports and its champions, I also tend to avoid sports dramas.

 Turns out, Eddie the Eagle was an exhilarating experience, some parts of which I would consider to be more thrilling than Dawn of Justice.
-Much of the movie’s likeability stems from the superior acting of the two leads, of course.
+Much of this movie’s likeability stems from the superior acting of the two leads, of course.
 Taron Edgeton with his childlike determination to enter the Olympics.
 Hugh Jackson with his classic Wolverine-ish gruffly affability.

 Check out my other snappy movie reviews!